-Our client approached our Medical Negligence Solicitors to make a medical negligence claim, and after taking on the case, Clinical Negligence Solicitor David Thomas obtained expert medical evidence to quantify the extent of our client’s brain injury.
+Our client approached our Medical Negligence Solicitors to make a medical negligence claim, and after taking on the case, Medical Negligence Lawyer David Thomas obtained expert medical evidence to quantify the extent of our client’s brain injury.
 This helped David gain a full picture of how the physical and psychological effects of the birth injury had impacted on her life.

 The defendants admitted medical negligence at the outset, acknowledging they failed to monitor and treat her high blood pressure.
 Had they done so, our client wouldn’t have suffered from a haemorrhage and wouldn’t have required an emergency caesarean section.

 The defendants also accepted that if she had not suffered a brain injury, our client would have led an exceptional career, eventually leading to head teacher.
 Solicitor David Thomas obtained expert medical evidence to quantify her loss of earnings and pension, as well as to assess her care requirements and what help she required with her children and other domestic tasks.